Russian espionage in the United States: Comrade J

 Colonel Sergei Tretyakov, otherwise known as Comrade J, was a Russian SVR officer who defected to the United States in October 2000.
 Tretyakov grew up aware of the KGB in Russia, due to his mother's and grandmothers' involvement.
 As Tretyakov grew up in the Soviet Union, he worshiped the idea of being a part of the KGB.
-While he was a young man in the KGB, he was given the responsibility to be the leader of the young communist lead for nearly three years.
+While he was a young man in the KGB, he was given the responsibility to be the leader of the Young Communist League for nearly three years.
 Tretyakov spent many years in the KGB until the Soviet Union collapsed in 1991, and he became a colonel in the SVR.
 From 1995 to 2000, Tretyakov was responsible for all Russian covert operations in New York City and at the United Nations.
 According to Pete Earley, in 1997, Tretyakov might have begun supplying United States officials with Russian information.
 Either at this point or after his official defection, Tretyakov explained to the United States how Russia was spying throughout New York City and the rest of the United States, as well as how Russian intelligence spread throughout Manhattan and the rest of America.
 Tretyakov became a US citizen in 2007 and then three years later died at the age of 53.